ty-everett/ts-sdk/docs/reference/transaction.md

 #### Method computeFee

 Computes the fee for a given transaction using the current live rate.
+Overrides the parent method to use dynamic rate fetching.

 ```ts
 async computeFee(tx: Transaction): Promise<number>